 |Project Rationale and Linkage to Country/Regional Strategy

-This TA seeks to maintain ADB's efficiency and effectiveness to support better project implementation during the reform and rationalization of ADB's procurement system, in accordance with ADB's commitments in the Midterm Review of Strategy 2020.
-It will complement and reinforce procurement-related initiatives being conducted by OSFMD and other regional departments.
+This TA seeks to maintain ADBs efficiency and effectiveness to strengthen the capacity of developing member countries to conduct procurement activities and responsibly implement projects.
+It complements and reinforces procurement-related initiatives being conducted by OSFMD and other regional departments.
 Working with OSFMD to draw on lessons learned from these initiatives, CWRD will continue to develop appropriate activities for longer-term sustainability of procurement capacity development in Central and West Asia.